andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Cryptography/Symmetric_vs_Asymmetric.md

 ## The Good, the Bad and the Ugly?

-Symetric encryption is faster than asymmetric.
+  - Symetric encryption is faster than asymmetric.
-Symetric sucks if you lose your key.
+  - Symetric sucks if you lose your key.

-Will Quantum Computing squash them all?
+  -Will Quantum Computing squash them all?